n8n-io/n8n-docs/docs/workflows/executions/single-workflow-executions.md

 The **Executions** list in a workflow shows all executions for that workflow.

-!!! note "Deleted workflows"
+/// note | Deleted workflows
 When you delete a workflow, n8n deletes its execution history as well.
 This means you can't view executions for deleted workflows.
+///

-!!! note "Execution history and workflow history"
-	Don't confuse the execution list with [Workflow history](/workflows/history/).
+/// note | Execution history and workflow history Don't confuse the execution list with [Workflow history](/workflows/history/).
+///
 	Executions are workflow runs.
 With the executions list, you can see previous runs of the current version of the workflow.
 You can copy previous executions into the editor to [Debug and re-run past executions](/workflows/executions/debug/) in your current workflow.

 	Workflow history is previous versions of the workflow: for example, a version with a different node, or different parameters set.